Location: Iowa City, IA

 Iowa City, IA, 52242

-Candidates should submit applications online at http://jobs.uiowa.edu/.
-Search requisition number 74032.
-Screening of applications will begin on January 25th, 2021, and will continue until the position is filled.
+Candidates should submit applications online at: http://jobs.uiowa.edu.
+Search requisition 74216.
+Review of applications will begin on July 27th, 2021.